tinzyyy/ETH-Proof/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

-First of all, you are on the Remix website, create a new file by clicking the file icon on the left sidebar.
-Save the file with the .sol extension (eg. MyToken.sol)
+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension(e.g.,MyToken.sol).
+Copy and paste the following code into the file

 # License
 This contract is realeased under the MIT.